POWERFULMOVES/PMOVES-transcribe-and-fetch/PIPECAT_ARCHITECTURE.md

   - Chat integration via Supabase Realtime
   - Agent-specific command processing
   - Multimodal frame processing (text, audio, video, images)
+  - **Image Processing**: Image frame support in pipelines
+  - **Frame Types**: TextFrame, AudioFrame, VideoFrame, ImageFrame, LLMMessagesFrame
+  - **Tool-Related Frames**: Utilizes `LLMToolCallFrame` (LLM requests a tool), `FunctionCallInProgressFrame` (tool execution started), and `FunctionCallResultFrame` (result of tool execution) to manage the tool-calling lifecycle within pipelines.
+  - `LLMMessagesFrame`: Carries the history of messages for the LLM.
+  - `LLMToolCallFrame`: Indicates the LLM's intent to call a specific tool, including its name and (streamed) arguments.
+  - `FunctionCallInProgressFrame`: Signals that a requested tool call is actively being processed.
+  - `FunctionCallResultFrame`: Contains the outcome (data or error) of an executed tool call, ready to be sent back to the LLM as part of the multi-step tool execution flow.
+  - `ToolsFrame` (Conceptual/Managed by `ToolSchemaManager`): Represents the collection of tool schemas.
+These are managed by `ToolSchemaManager` and provided directly to LiteLLM's `acompletion` function (in the `tools` parameter), rather than being pushed as a distinct frame through the Pipecat pipeline by the `LiteLLMPipecatService` itself.

 ## Communication Flow